MSc Computational Architecture

 Study an experimental course that applies computational modelling and digital fabrication.
-Youll apply your skills to simulations, solving architectural problems in a design studio environment.
-Benefit from our industry partnerships, learning from experts in practice through workshops and guest
+Apply your skills to simulations, solving architectural problems in a design studio environment.
+Benefit from our industry partnerships, learning from experts in practice through workshops and guest lectures.

 When an architectural problem needs solving, architects use biological and mathematical models to simulate the problem.
 Applying these algorithms to simulations allows architects to experiment with design solutions in a studio environment.

 Modelling is crucial for us to create spaces that support the social and biological systems in society.
 Explore the natural and built environment, designing spaces to enhance these settings while tackling industry challenges, such as sustainability.

 An experimental programme

 Designed in collaboration with the Centre for Print Research, MSc Computational Architecture blends architectural design with print and manufacturing.
 To date, we're one of the only universities in the region to deliver a master's degree in computational architecture.